 38. Key West Butterfly Conservancy: What is more captivating than wandering through a magical space of 60 species of butterflies?

-39. Key West Aquarium: The only public aquarium in Key West, this is an essential spot for lovers of sea life.
+39. Key West Aquarium: The only public aquarium in Key West, this is an essential spot for sea life lovers.
 Buy your Key West Aquarium tickets online here!

 Where to Eat and Drink in the Keys

 With all of that snorkeling, diving, and exploring, you are going to work up an appetite.
-Here are a few places where you can get the best local food in the Florida Keys.
+Here are a few places to get the best local food in the Florida Keys.

 40. BO’s Fish Wagon: Home to one of Florida’s BEST fish sandwiches.